lambdaclass/lambdaclass_hacking_learning_path/README.md

 human being and you will see how far that can get you.

-This text is a guide intended to aid employees in their first days at the company, it will guide you in setting up expectations and working tools, and a includes a whirlwind tour of the background knowledge necessary to work on the kinds of projects common at LambdaClass.
+This text is a guide intended to aid employees in their first days at the company, it will guide you in setting up expectations and working tools, and includes a whirlwind tour of the background knowledge necessary to work on the kinds of projects common at LambdaClass.
-The comprises the first part of the path.
+This comprises the first part of the path.

 The second part is a repository of selected reference material, exercises and projects for engineers at any stage, including  material for various projects.